Lintu3/Raspberry_Project/README.md

  There I made a callback or actually I already had one because of debugging the data sending via MQTT.
 Okey so now I know it works.
 I made a new subscription for the MQTT-broker in Raspberry and made the arduinos callback function to receive something.
 What?

-Well I connected the relay and made it control a lamp in my kichen.
+Well I connected the relay and made it control a lamp in my kitchen.
 So I wrote a script in raspberry to receive a message, a simple string "on"/"off" and made the MQTT-broker to send that same string to arduino and when it arrives the callback function gives a singal to relay to turn either on or off.

 Right, now I had that figured so I made a script to my desktop PC so I can type either "on" or "off" and it sends it to raspberry and so on.
 Until relay switches the light on or off.

 Now I have remote control to my kitchen light.
 Cool!

 As I mentioned before this thing is evolving and I'm making voice control system for it now.

-I will add that to repo once I have it debugged.
+It's currently working with Google voice recognition API and I set the key words by my self.
+The code is kinda funny looking because its still a test.
+It works really well but sometimes the ambient sound filter thing makes it not recognice my words if I don't speak loudly.

 This will continue...